-In order to be considered for Valedictorian and Salutatorian, the Governor's Scholars Program, and Kansas Honor Scholars Program (KU), students must meet the following criteria (page 2 of the Student Handbook):
+To be considered for Valedictorian and Salutatorian, the Governor's Scholars Program, and Kansas Honor Scholars Program (KU), students must meet the following criteria (see Student Handbook for details):

-- 1. Complete the Qualified Admissions recommended curriculum - 2.
+- 4 English English I, English II, English III, English IV 3 Social Studies Geography/World History, American History, Government 3 Science from the following: Biology, Physical Science, Chemistry, A&P, Physics 3 Math from the following: Algebra, Algebra II, Geometry, or other Advanced Math - 2.
 May not take a pass/fail course unless a course is only offered as pass/fail and is approved by building administrator and counselor. - 3.
 Transfer students are eligible for Val/Sal awards only if they are in attendance at KCHS during their 12th grade year.